-- ◆ A set of VLANs in an Ethernet ring can be grouped into several subsets and applied to an ERPS instance. - A VLAN group configuration is allowed to be deleted only if all associations are removed erps ring
+- A set of VLANs in an Ethernet ring can be grouped into several subsets and applied to an ERPS instance. - A VLAN group configuration is allowed to be deleted only if all associations are removed erps ring This command creates a physical ERPS ring and enters ERPS configuration mode for the specified ring.
+Use the no form to delete a physical ring.

 '''

-Console(config) #erps vlan-group alpha add 2
+Console(config)#erps vlan-group alpha add 2

 Console(config)#

 '''